Regularized Contrastive Pre-training for Few-shot Bioacoustic Sound Detection

 \subsection{Regularization : Total Coding Rate}

-In Information Theory, the coding rate of an encoding process is the proportion of bits that carry non-redundant information.
+In Information Theory, the coding rate is the proportion of bits that carry non-redundant information.
 Let $Z = [z_1, ..., z_b]$ be a batch of $b$ features of dimension $d$.
-We define the total coding rate (TCR)~\cite{emp} as follows:
+The total coding rate (TCR)~\cite{emp} $\mathcal{R}$ of $Z$ is defined as follows:

 where $\epsilon>0$ is a chosen precision.
 The training loss is:

 where $\lambda > 0$ is a hyperparameter coefficient for the regularization term.
 We want the coding rate of $Z$ to be as large as possible.
 The TCR regularization can be seen as a soft-constrained regularization of covariance term in VICReg~\cite{vicreg}, where the covariance regularization is achieved by maximizing TCR~\cite{emp}.